28 August, 2020

-Like other forms of migraines, other reasons are first ruled out.
+Like other forms of migraines, other reasons for the belly pain are first ruled out.
 This may involve your GP referring you to see a paediatrician, neurologist, gastroenterologist or other specialist.
 This may take months of waiting for appointments and getting results but it's important to make sure the diagnosis is correct.

 With abdominal migraines, there is no pathology - there's no visible damage and no positive tests.
-So - this is great news!
+This is great news!

 But now what?

 Treatments for abdominal migraines

 Medication may be given to stop the pain once an attack starts.
 If it's really bad and consistent, then preventative medication may be given.
 This a is similar approach to standard migraines.